FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 168: What does the dimensionality of an attractor reveal about a dynamical system?**
+**What does the dimensionality of an attractor reveal about a dynamical system?**
 - A) The precision of measurements in the system.
 - B) The potential energy levels throughout the system’s operation.
 - C) The complexity and predictability of the system’s dynamics.